-Financial aid is available for all degree-seeking students taking at least six credit hours per semester.
+Financial aid is available for most degree-seeking students.
 We make the application process as easy as possible.

 Governors State University's financial aid code for your FAFSA is 009145.